fillie/snappy-code-test/README.md

     -   **DTOs** (Data Transfer Objects) to ensure clear and structured data flow.
     -   **Form Requests** to provide robust input validation.
+    -   **Enums** Enforce type hinting and maintain a central location for values.
     -   **Service Layer** to encapsulate the core business logic in one easily testable place.
     -   **Repository Pattern** to abstract and isolate database interactions.
     -   **Controller Actions** to coordinate these components, handle exceptions gracefully, and log errors through injected, PSR-compliant logging.